Slipping on ice and falling can result in a number of mild to severe injuries, the most common of which are:

 Get in touch with a reliable personal injury lawyer and talk over your situation.
 Your lawyer can let you know if you may be entitled to compensation, outline your options, and help you determine the best way to proceed.

-At Hoogbruin, we offer free consultations so you can talk to a skilled personal injury lawyer right away.
+At Hoogbruin, we offer Consultations so you can talk to a skilled personal injury lawyer right away.